darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 trigger.eventing.knative.dev/kn-ps-echo-trigger created
 ```

 vCenter Server constantly generates events and as the example has an unfiltered trigger events are output to Stdout.
-We can view the output by looking at the log file of container executing the script.
+We can view the output by looking at the log file of the container executing the script.
 If we list the pods in the vmware-functions namespace and filter using function name we can see two pods and the deployment pod has two containers.

 ```bash
 kubectl -n vmware-functions get pods | grep kn-ps-echo